Body

 Federico Shih

-Master in Electrical and Computing Engineering ’26
+Master in Electrical and Computer Engineering ’26

 “I believe the defining engineering challenge of our era is the pursuit of universal energy sufficiency…This is an inherently multidisciplinary problem.
-It demands a synergy of material science, electrical engineering, and logistics to move beyond singular solutions toward a robust, multifaceted energy ecosystem.”
+It demands a synergy of materials science, electrical engineering, and logistics to move beyond singular solutions toward a robust, multifaceted energy ecosystem.”

 Ana Gonzalez